thomcorah/dmu-multimedia/md/TECH2015-Module-Handbook.md

 At the end of the module, you will be able to:

-- Understand the constraints and possibilities for the effective presentation of different media types on the Internet.
+- Understand the constraints and possibilities for the effective presentation of different media types in a multimedia presentation.
-- Understand a range of established web technologies in the production of an interactive media presentation
+- Understand a range of established media technologies in the production of an interactive media presentation.
 - Source technical solutions and critically evaluate their suitability for a given problem.
 - Select, analyse, and present detailed information in a variety of forms as appropriate.

 [Back to the Contents](#toc)